A response to Stephen Hawking's atheism

 By the same token, Christians argue that a divine creator is also required because that alone can answer the fundamental questions: Why is there anything at all?
 Granted everything came from nothing but why did that happen?
 Granted there was no time ‘before’ the Big Bang but why does that exclude an eternal creator?

-Hawking might argue that there is no scientific evidence for a divine creator.
+Hawking might have argued that there is no scientific evidence for a divine creator.
 But who ordained that scientific evidence is the only allowable evidence.
 Can science disprove my religious experience is actually of God.
 It is part of my evidence for believing in God.
 It is a quality of experience transcending any other.
 It is an experience of numinous.
 Rudolph Otto said the numinous experience has two aspects: mysterium tremendum, a tendency to invoke fear and trembling; and mysterium fascinans, a tendency to attract, fascinate and compel.
 There is also a sense of being in communion with a wholly other, a sense of supernatural presence.
 It is a sublime, awe-inspiring experience which is beyond comprehension.

 Some people have tried to separate the numinous from religion, for example Richard Dawkins, Christopher Hitchens etc. It is clear that, for instance, some astronomers have a sense of awe as they contemplate the universe, and I share that.
 In so far as that is the same as my religious experience (and that can legitimately be debated) it is evidence that human beings are worshipping creatures.
 Some may ‘worship’ creation rather than a creator but the sense of worship/numinous is one evidence for God.
 The idea that such exalted experiences together with love, altruism, personality, art, music, poetry, etc., just emerged out of the Big Bang with no cause and no divine creator is not only a statement that cannot be verified but it stretches credulity.
 It is far more credible that they are evidences of a divine creator.